kellentow/scpmapper/readme.md

 ### Credits
-Credit to downloadpizza for the layouts as text files, here: https://github.com/downloadpizza/scp-sl-layouts
+Credit to downloadpizza for the older layouts as text files, here: https://github.com/downloadpizza/scp-sl-layouts

 Which in turn are (at least partially) based on https://steamcommunity.com/sharedfiles/filedetails/?id=1943822063

+Credit to kellentow for the 14.1 for the new layout text files